 Previously, we've talked about how classes are blueprints for creating objects.
 These objects, or instances, will all have the same structure.
 They have the same variables and the same functions that can access and update those variables.

-Each individual object gets its own copy of the class variables.
+Each object gets a copy of the class variables.
 As such, different objects can have different values for each variable:

 #include <string>